DataWorld892/Excel-Projects/Coffee Shop Sales/README.md

 Link Project Video: https://www.youtube.com/watch?v=OMFlZ6PI6Sk

+### Questions

+1. How have Maven Roasters sales trended over time?

+2. Which days of the week tend to be busiest, and why do you think that's the case?

+3. Which products are sold most and least often?
+Which drive the most revenue for the business?

 ### Steps Followed
 - Profile and prepare the raw data for analysis
 - Explore the data with excel pivot tables
 - Build a dynamic dashboard to visualize patterns and trends

+### Insights